 So that puts this argument into question for me.
 I haven't dug into this enough, but I do think I feel at peace enough to not worry about it.

-8. Stevia is High in Oxalates
+Is Stevia High in Oxalates?

-Those with kidney stones, hypercalciuria, etc. I personally know some bloggers who are very concerned about oxalates so I looked into this.
 My thinking is this.
-Even if stevia were high in oxalates, the amount of stevia used is so small that it doesn’t amount to much and should not be a concern since oxalates are everywhere.
+Even if stevia were high in oxalates, the amount of stevia used is so small that it doesn't amount to much and should not be a concern since oxalates are everywhere.

 I read in several places that stevia can cause mutations and even cancer.
 Scary stuff.